educational-technology-collective/etc_simple_jupyterhub_deployment/README.md

 ## Create a Default `conda` Environment for JupyterLab Users

-We will use `conda` in order to create a default environment named `jupyterhub_default` that will be available to users of JupyterLab.
-A user can use this environment in order to run their Notebooks.
+You will use `conda` in order to create a default environment named `jupyterhub_default` that will be available to users of JupyterLab.
+Users that haven't installed custom environments will use this environment in order to run their Notebooks.
 This environment will be created and managed by the root account.
 However, it will be installed into the `/opt/conda/envs` directory, which `conda` will search by default when searching for environments; hence, this environment will show up in `conda env list` and users can activate it; however, only root can modify it.

 ```bash
 sudo /opt/conda/condabin/conda create --name jupyterhub_default python=3.8